vishalsachdev/ai-taskforce/README.md

 **Research Period**: November 2025
 **Task Force Chairs**: Derek Hoiem (Grainger Engineering), Shaowen Wang (LAS)

+> **⚠️ Methodological Note**: This is an **experiment in AI-assisted research with human steering**.
+The research employs coordinated AI agents (powered by [Claude Flow](https://github.com/ruvnet/claude-flow)) under human orchestration to achieve breadth and speed without sacrificing rigor.
+All findings are evidence-based, transparently sourced, and validated by human expertise.

 ---

 ## Overview

-This repository contains comprehensive research and recommendations for the University of Illinois Campus AI Curriculum Task Force, charged by Provost John Coleman to develop a campus-wide AI education strategy.
+This repository contains comprehensive research and recommendations for the [University of Illinois Campus AI Curriculum Task Force](https://provost.illinois.edu/about/committees/education-2/campus-ai-curriculum-task-force/), charged by Provost John Coleman to develop a campus-wide AI education strategy.

 ### Deliverables